Gaius-Augustus/Augustus/docs/INSTALL.md

   - or install packages `samtools libhts-dev`
   - or install from source
-    - execute (don't set ZLIB variables if zlib is installed on standard locations, set variables for bz2 and lzma if available and used
-++      or don't set the disable options if bz2 and lzma are installed on standard locations)and used)
+    - execute (don't set ZLIB variables if zlib is installed on standard locations, set variables for bz2 and lzma if available and used or don't set the disable options if bz2 and lzma are installed on standard locations)

             git clone https://github.com/samtools/htslib.git /your/path/to/htslib/htslib_build
             cd /your/path/to/htslib/htslib_build